 The Le Marche Region of Italy is home to one of the most spectacular caves in the country.
-The Grotte di Frasassi has various stalactite and stalagmite formations that spans out through multiple caverns.
+The Grotte di Frasassi has various stalactite and stalagmite formations that span out through multiple caverns.
 In fact, a fun fact that about this place is that one of the underground caverns can fit the 5th largest church in the world (Duomo di Milano) inside it.
 Apart from that, you also have the Grotta di Monte Cucco which is one of the world’s deepest cave systems.
 The website of the Grotte di Frasassi allows you to take virtual tours of the caves which is pretty cool!

 2. Go Hiking in the Dolomites